 Other than seeing massive trees, the other major draw for a visit to Sequoia National Park is searching for bears while hiking through meadows, along rivers and up rock sides.

 While you can technically do Sequoia National Park in one day, we highly recommend taking at least 2 days if possible to really soak it all up.
+Seeing Sequoia National Park in winter is also an amazing sight to behold.
+The red trees covered in white is breathtaking.

 Where to Stay